Kelly Clarkson Tells Hilarious Parenting Joke While Talking Kids With Christina Aguilera

-Kelly Clarkson and Christina Aguilera recently talked parenting strategies, and they discovered that their daughters have a similar reaction to their singing.
+Kelly Clarkson and Christina Aguilera recently talked about parenting strategies, and they discovered that their daughters have a similar reaction to their singing.

 Kelly and Christina have a lot in common.
-They’ve both earned fiercely loyal fanbases with multiple songs that empower women; they’re both Grammy Award winners; they’ve both been coaches on The Voice; and they both have two biological children.
+They’ve both earned fiercely loyal fanbases with multiple songs that empower women, they’re both Grammy Award winners, they’ve both been coaches on The Voice, and they both have two biological children.
 However, it was their roles as busy working mothers that they seemed to bond over most during Christina’s appearance on The Kelly Clarkson Show.

 As reported by Popsugar, Kelly commiserated with Christina when the “Not Myself Tonight” singer talked about the challenges of touring with kids.
 Both women admitted that they experienced the emotion of fear when they became mothers.
 Kelly said that she “cried almost every night” because she was so afraid of being “an absentee mom,” while Christina revealed that she avoided touring for over a decade because she was afraid that she couldn’t properly take care of her children if she was performing almost every night.